Ways to Say Goodbye

-Coming up: Anne Kellas talking about the process of making the audiobook version of Ways to Say Goodbye at the next Liquid Amber Press Zoom poetry reading: 1 March 2024, 7.30-9.30pm AEDT.
-Tickets (free) at https://liquidamberpress.com.au/events/
+Anne spoke about the process of making the audiobook version of Ways to Say Goodbye at the March 2024 Liquid Amber Press Zoom poetry reading.

-About the book with Kevin Brophy: listen to his introduction to Ways to Say Goodbye at the Liquid Amber Press Zoom poetry reading 14 September 2023
+Also see Kevin Brophy’s introduction to Ways to Say Goodbye at the Liquid Amber Press Zoom poetry reading in September 2023

 Poems from Ways to Say Goodbye